GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/2_components.typ

 //====== Simulation process
 //<sec:simulator:simulator:components:sim_process>

-Most downstream tasks leveraging the simulator involved some type of iteration through discrete time step simulation.
+Most downstream tasks leveraging the simulator involved some iteration through a discrete time step simulation.
 More precisely, the typical workflow when using the simulator includes an initialization phase, during which the _Room_, microphone array, and _AudioSimulator_ are created.
 @code:simulator:simulator:basic_usage gives an overview of the corresponding code snippet.